adamsilver/fdpb/01-Register.md

 - Be consistent.
 Use the same tone, the same words and the same punctuation.
 - Test your messages with users.

-### How to be forgiving
+### Be forgiving

-There are little things we can do to help users fill out forms without causing an error message to show.
-We should be flexible by allowing spaces, uppercase and lowercase letters depending on the field.
+There are some things we can do to stop users seeing errors unnecessarily.
+We can forgive users for typing extra spaces.
+If they type ‘John ’ we can trim automatically trim that to ‘John’.
+We can also ignore uppercase and lowercase letters and other characters depending on the field.

-If someone types an extra space in an email address at the end, we can trim that for them with a little bit of code.
-Don't put that burden on the user where ever possible.

 Jared Spool makes a joke about this in Design is Metrically Opposed[^], at 42 minutes in.
-He says ‘it takes one line of code to trim brackets and dashes from a telephone number, but it takes 10 lines to tell the user they typed something wrong’.
+He says ‘it takes 1 line of code to trim brackets and dashes from a telephone number, but it takes 10 to tell the user they typed something wrong’.

-Not to mention the added burden on the user.
-Consider this with each and every form validation rule you have to write.

 ### Restoring values

-When the form is submitted with an error, we should restore whatever the user typed back into the fields.
-Otherwise users have to frustratingly type the same thing again.
-This is something that is easy to forget, creates a huge burden on the user but fortunately just as is easy to solve.
+If an error is caught on the server—therefore causing a page refresh—we should ensure whatever the user typed is restored.
+Otherwise users have to type the same thing again which many just won't do.
+Avoid unnecessary drop outs by making this part of your workflow.

 ### Validation component